This is a sponsored post on behalf of Kansas Pork Farmers. All recipes and opinions are my own.

 After the second batch is cooked, remove to plate with other meatballs.

-Add carrots, cole slaw, and pasta into pan, along with 1/2 cup of sauce.
+Add carrots, cole slaw, and pasta into skillet, along with 1/2 cup of teriyaki sauce.

 Toss until everything is coated, and until carrots and cole slaw mix is wilted.